- Latin America

 Can I Teach English in Italy?

-By: Jenna Berens
+Written by: Jenna Berens

 In September 2014, after finishing my Online TEFL Certification through the International TEFL Academy (ITA), I made the greatest decision of my life.